uktrade/stream-read-ods/README.md

       - **MissingContentXMLError**

         The file claims to be an ODS file according to its MIME type, but does not contain the requires `content.xml` file that contains the sheet data.

+      - **InvalidContentXMLError**

+        The file claims to be an ODS file according to its MIME type, it contains a `content.xml` file, but it doesn't appear to contain valid XML.
+More detail is in the `__cause__` member of the raised exception, which is an exception that derives from [`lxml.etree.LxmlError`](https://lxml.de/api/lxml.etree.LxmlError-class.html)